 Oh yeah.
 My family rocks.

-I’m not allowing myself to get too worked up about it this time, because we know for sure he’s our last.
+I’m not allowing myself to get too worked up about it this time, because I know for sure he’s my last.
 I can handle one more potty training!

 Ask me in a few months.